 General Information The climate can vary from mild to bitterly cold with some rain or snow possible.
 The tour pace is moderate with generally easy walks mostly on level ground.
 There are no significant health requirements.

-Group Size Minimum number for tour to go ahead: 4; 14 with 2 leaders.
+Group Size Minimum number for tour to go ahead: 4; 10 with 1 leader, 14 with 2 leaders.